Left Continue shopping

 Tension-type headaches usually cause dull, pressing pain across the entire head, especially in the forehead or back of the neck.
 Migraine, in contrast, typically presents as a pulsating pain on one side of the head — commonly around the temple or behind the eye.
 Movement, bright light, or loud sounds can intensify the pain.

-Migraine is often accompanied by neurological or autonomic symptoms absent in regular headaches:
+Migraine is often accompanied by neurological or autonomic discomfort absent in regular headaches:

 • Nausea and/or vomiting